J.P. Morgan and Perella Weinberg as financial advisors to AT&T Inc. in AT&T’s $108.7 billion acquisition of Time Warner Inc.

 in over $7.2 billion of high yield notes offerings.

-in its $4.4 billion acquisition of AOL Inc. Frederick Green was named “Dealmaker of the Week” for week ending May 15, 2015 by The Am Law Daily for his lead role advising on this transaction.
+in its $4.4 billion acquisition of AOL Inc. Frederick Green was named “Dealmaker of the Week” by The Am Law Daily (May 2015) for his lead role advising on this transaction.

 Advised Yahoo! on all IP and technology aspects of more than 20 of its recent deals, including its:

 - $1.1 billion acquisition of popular blogging site Tumblr – which, at the time, was the largest acquisition of a social networking company in years and Yahoo!’s largest acquisition in a decade;